alexharri/website/posts/move-to-monorepo.md

 ## After the merge

-The `merge-b` branch now contains the files from repository B. The next step is getting everything hooked up and working.
+The `merge-b` branch now contains the files from `B`'s pre-merge branch.
+The next step is getting everything hooked up and working.
+Before doing that, create a `connect-b` branch from the `merge-b` branch to be able to review those changes separately, as mentioned earlier.

 Most notably, you will need to get the existing CI/CD pipelines for both projects working together.
-Once the CI pipelines are green and you've got everything working, we can put merge up for review.
+Once the CI pipelines are green and you've got everything working, we can put your changes up for review.

 ## CI/CD in a monorepo